vysokyj/redux-starter-kit/README.md

 ## Features

-* Excellent component hot reload by HMRE
+* Excellent component based hot reload - HMRE
 * React with Redux as Flux backend.
 * LESS support
 * Only one webpack configuration file.
 Production build is invoked by -p parameter when calling webpack.